oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

     ![Selecting Autonomous Database in the Navigation Menu.](images/select-autonomous-database.png " ")

-3. In your Autonomous Database details page, click the **Database Actions** button.
+3. In your Autonomous Database details page, click the **Database Actions** dropdown and then choose View all database actions.

     ![Click Database Actions button.](./images/database-action-sql-v2.png " ")